 Let's talk about social media for a minute.

-So you have your social media accounts set up (Facebook, Instagram, Twitter, Pinterest, etc.) but what happens after that?
+So you have your social media accounts set up (Facebook, Instagram, Twitter, LinkedIn, Pinterest, etc.) but what happens after that?
 You need to share and post to one or many of those accounts.
 Yes, having a lot to say is key to sharing what you know about your business, but you’ll need to include an image with it to get viewers interested.

 Did you know it's ILLEGAL to pull other people’s images from the internet and use them as your own?
 A lot of folks don’t know this, but artists and designers are hyper-aware of it… especially those who have had their artwork ripped off before.